-2. Placement – being able to hit the ball deep and short, or side to side is key to get the opponents hitting off balance or from their weak side.
+2. Placement – being able to hit the ball deep and short, or side to side, is key to get the opponents to hit off-balance or from their weak side.

 3. Spin – translates most of the time into ball control and different kinds of bounces.